Canon G1 X vs T6s

 So how do things add up?
-Is the Canon G1 X better than the Canon T6s or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon G1 X and the Canon T6s?
+Below is a summary of the relative strengths of each of the two contestants.

-- Ready to shoot: Comes with a build-in lens, while the T6s requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the T6s requires a separate lens.

 - More compact: Is smaller (117x81mm vs 132x101mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the T6s).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the T6s).